New York Metropolitan Opera will demand booster shots for musicians and the public

 Since then, 160,000 spectators have attended 59 performances.

-The booster dose will be required starting January 17 for those who are eligible, meaning those who received their second injection of the Pfizer or Moderna vaccine, or a Johnson & Johnson injection, at least six months ago.
+The booster dose will be required starting January 17 for those who are eligible – that is, those who received their second shot of the Pfizer or Moderna vaccine, or a shot from Johnson & Johnson, at least six months ago.

 “We want everyone who walks into our opera to feel safe,” Gelb said.

-“Those who are not yet eligible may continue to enter, but should receive the booster shot shortly after being eligible,” the Met warned in a statement.
+“Those who are not yet eligible may continue to enter, but should receive the booster shot soon after being eligible,” the Met warned in a statement.

 The Met said it was following recommendations from the Centers for Disease Control and Prevention (CDC), which forecast an increase in infections due to the spread of the omicron variant.